Initiate future transactions

 Use reference transactions to:

-- Save customers' card details for a future customer-initiated transaction.
+- Save payer's card details for a future payer-initiated transaction.

-- Use merchant-initiated transactions to charge the payment method based on a previously-agreed contract.
+- Initiate transactions to charge the payment method based on a previously-agreed contract.

 API endpoint used: Create order